ExpressLRS/Docs/docs/quick-start/firmware-options.md

 ![Setup-Banner](https://github.com/ExpressLRS/ExpressLRS-Hardware/raw/master/img/quick-start.png)

+## ExpressLRS Configurator Key Options
-This page aims to explain only the key options in ExpressLRS Configurator you may need for your initial setup.
-For a full description of **all** the options available, see the [User Defines page](../software/user-defines.md).
+This page provides an overview of the important options in ExpressLRS Configurator for initial setup.
+For a comprehensive description of all available options, see the [User Defines page](../software/user-defines.md).

+## Option Matching
-Some of these options are present on both the Tx and Rx Targets.
-It is important that these options match to both the TX module and receiver in order for them to bind. `team2400` and `team900` also share a few options and some options are unique to that frequency band.
-Shown below are common options available on `team2400` and `team900` TXes respectively.
+It is essential that options match between the TX module and receiver for them to bind.
+Some options are shared by `team2400` and `team900`, while others are unique to each frequency band.

+## Common Options
+This page lists the common options available for `team2400` and `team900` TXes.

 <figure markdown>
 ![2400 TX Options](../assets/images/ConfigurationOptions2400tx.png)